-- a) appointment, suspension and dismissal of members of the management board, in which context it should be noted that management board members of a statutory two-tier company are appointed by the supervisory board (section 2:134 Civil Code (Netherlands), hereafter the "Civil Code"; see section 2:162 Civil Code for statutory two-tier companies); - appointment, suspension and dismissal of members of the supervisory board, in which context it should be noted that the general meeting of statutory two-tier companies only has the option of collective dismissal of the members of the supervisory board (section 2:142, 158 par.
-4, 144, 161a Civil Code);
+- a) appointment, suspension and dismissal of members of the management board, in which context it should be noted that management board members of a statutory two-tier company are appointed by the supervisory board (section 2:134 Civil Code (Netherlands), hereafter the "Civil Code"; see section 2:162 and 2:164a Civil Code for statutory two-tier companies); - b) appointment, suspension and dismissal of members of the supervisory board, in which context it should be noted that the general meeting of statutory two-tier companies only has the option of collective dismissal of the members of the supervisory board (section 2:142, 158 par.
+4, 144, 161a, 162a Civil Code).